-The training program is open to Pacific Oaks' graduates and alumni.
-It is a 15-18 unit program and will be offered as continuing education through Extension.
+The training program is open to Pacific Oaks' alumni, mental health professionals and teachers who have a Master's degree or teaching credential.
+It is a 18-21 unit program and will be offered as continuing education through Extension.
 Students will be able to complete the program in one year.
 A certificate of completion will be presented at the end of the training.
-The courses will be offered as follows:
+The courses are as follows: